Art Academy: Disney Art Academy

 Disney Art Academy is an educational art training video game developed by Headstrong Games, published by Nintendo and released for the Nintendo 3DS handheld game console.
 It is a spin-off of the Art Academy series centered on Disney and Pixar characters.
-The first game was announced on the Nintendo Direct for March 3, 2016 and was then released in the following months.
+The game was released in 2016 for North America in May, and for Europe and Australia in July.